-Aid convoy reaches quake-hit New Zealand town as damage bill mounts
+Aid trucks reach cut-off New Zealand town as quake bill mounts

-WELLINGTON A convoy of 27 military trucks reached the quake-stricken New Zealand town of Kaikoura on Friday, five days after the seaside community was completely cut off by huge landslides caused by a 7.8-magnitude earthquake that killed two people
+WELLINGTON (Reuters) - A convoy of 27 military trucks reached the stricken New Zealand town of Kaikoura on Friday, five days after the seaside community was completely cut off by huge landslides caused by a 7.8-magnitude earthquake that killed two people

 The convoy, which had been delayed by bad weather on Thursday, carried food and medical supplies and a team of civil engineers, officials said.

 Helicopters have also flown provisions to the town from navy vessels anchored offshore since the quake struck early on Monday.
-More than 1,000 tourists and residents were evacuated from the small fishing town, a popular whale-watching base on New Zealand's ruggedly beautiful South Island.
+More than 1,000 tourists and residents were evacuated from the small South Island fishing town, a whale-watching base that draws visitors from all over the world.

-Relief efforts by sea, air and road would continue to supply the town of around 2,000 people as roads remained shut to the public.
+Relief efforts by sea, air and road will continue to supply the town of around 2,000 people as roads remain shut to the public.
 "Our people are going to be there for a very long time," a spokeswoman for the New Zealand Defence Force said.

 Not all tourists have left, and New Zealand media reported that a local lawmaker and motel owner had complained that some were staying to get drunk and party through the night for a "cheap holiday" as residents tried to clean up.

-Warships from Australia, Canada and the United States, in New Zealand for the Royal New Zealand Navy’s 75th anniversary, have also been assisting with Kaikoura's recovery.

-The quake's cost could add up to almost NZ$12 billion ($8.4 billion), which would likely take a toll on the government's finances and possibly push the country's budget back into deficit after two years of surpluses, according to analysts.
+The quake's cost could add up to almost NZ$12 billion ($8.4 billion), which could push the government budget back into deficit after two years of surpluses, analysts say.

 "This week's disaster struck in more lightly populated areas but damage to infrastructure has been severe," said Citibank economists in a research note.

+In 2011, an earthquake in Christchurch, the South Island's largest city, killed almost 200 people and required a NZ$40 billion rebuild.

+Warships from Australia, Canada and the United States, in New Zealand for the Royal New Zealand Navy’s 75th anniversary, have been assisting with Kaikoura's recovery.

-As many as 60 buildings were damaged in the capital, Wellington, on the North Island some 150 km (95 miles) to the northeast of Kaikoura.
+This week's quake damaged as many as 60 buildings in the capital, Wellington, on the North Island some 150 km (95 miles) to the northeast of Kaikoura.

 That included serious structural damage to three relatively recently constructed multi-storey buildings, one of which engineers said would have to be torn down.